samik0701/Bike-Rent-Sharing-Assignment/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was inspired by live session of upGrad on EDA.
+- UpGrad tutorials on Exploratory Data Analysis (EDA) on the learning platform

 ## Contact